-To study the discrete stages of gametogenesis in mammalian testis and ovary
+To study the discrete stages of gametogenesis in mammalian testis and ovary.

 Spermatogonia → Primary Spermatocytes → Secondary Spermatocytes → Spermatids → Spermatozoa (sperms)

+After ovulation the ovarian follicle transforms into a corpus luteum.
 The corpus luteum and mature follicles are found in the cortex.
 Follicle formation begins at around 16–18 weeks of fetal life.
 Meiosis is a process that only occurs in germ cells and leads to the development of a single haploid ovum.